 The city center has a number of good areas for travelers to base themselves, including the trendy Northern Quarter, which is filled with a number of luxury and mid-range sleeping options, like the Cow Hollow Hotel, perfect for couples, and the quirky, good-value Abel Heywood.
-This area is also home to eclectic restaurants, cafes, and boutique shops.
+This area is also home to eclectic restaurants, cafés, and boutique shops.

 Market Street and Exchange Square are also popular shopping and sightseeing areas not far from the Northern Quarter.
 Other major Manchester sights in the vicinity include the National Football Museum, housed in a glass and steel building, and the impressive Gothic cathedral and opera house.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-Where to Stay for Luxury
+Where to Stay in Manchester for Luxury

 Inside an Art Deco building, which once served as a bank, the opulent Hotel Gotham is a top five-star property with an excellent central location on King Street.
 The hotel is less than a five-minute walk from the Manchester Art Gallery, and there are numerous shops just outside its front door.
 Inside, you'll find over-the-top decor with lots of gold - everything from the gold-tiled, top-floor private members' club to gold bar toiletry holders in the bathrooms.

 Another centrally located luxury sleep is the King Street Townhouse on Booth Street inside an ornate building dating back to 1872.
 It is near museums, galleries, shops, and restaurants.
 There are 40 rooms and suites at this intimate boutique hotel, and all feature Modern British decor, comfy beds, and rainfall showers.
 Some also include freestanding baths.

 Inside a converted Victorian schoolhouse, the Great John Street Hotel is within walking distance of the Opera House and just a few minutes' walk from Deansgate, which is home to numerous shops and restaurants.
 It offers luxe rooms and suites with super high ceilings, massive windows, and original chandeliers, which make them feel spacious and decadent.

-Where to Stay: Mid-Range
+Where to Stay in Manchester: Mid-Range

 INNSIDE Manchester is one of the best mid-range sleeps in the city.
 Located in the First Street development, it is less than a 10-minute walk from attractions like the Museum of Science and Industry.
 The rooms come with stylish modern decor and are clean and comfortable.
 There are also suites with city views and pullout couches in the living rooms, which are a good choice for families.
-On-site amenities include a Mediterranean restaurant, spa, sauna, gym, and hot tub.
-Parking is available for a fee.

 Another good-value sleep in a central location is the Holiday Inn Manchester - City Centre on the edge of the hip Northern Quarter, which is filled with trendy shops and cafes.
 This hotel offers a range of rooms and suites, which are all done up in modern style and come with comfortable beds draped in cotton linens, as well as flatscreen TVs and free Wi-Fi.

 Abel Heywood is also in the hip Northern Quarter and is a trendy boutique guesthouse with just 15 rooms.
 This hotel is also great value and has a distinct local vibe.
 The rooms come in a variety of sizes, and the most basic are on the small side, but still comfortable, and come with exposed brick wallpaper featuring a cityscape imposed above the bed, dark wood furniture, and patterned carpets.
 The loft rooms have more space and a pullout sofa bed.
 The property is better suited to couples rather than families.

-Where to Stay on a Budget
+Where to Stay in Manchester on a Budget